JonathanTreffler/backblaze-personal-wine-container/README.md

   - (Speculation: I think this only happens, when no volume is mounted at /config/ and docker manages the folder instead of the volume)

-- The backup folder mounted as drive d is not being backuped
+- The backup folder mounted as drive D is not being backed up

-  - Explanation: Depending on when you added drive d to your wine configuration, the backblaze installer might not recognize it
+  - Explanation: Depending on when you added drive D to your wine configuration, the Backblaze installer might not recognize it

   - Solution:
     - Open the Backblaze settings